carlyrichmond/travel-planner-ai-agent/README.md

 ELASTIC_API_KEY=ARandomKey!
 ```

 Once these keys have been populated, you can use [`direnv`](https://direnv.net/) or an equivalent tool to load them.
+Note that `.env` file detection requires explicit configuration using the [`load_dotenv` option](https://direnv.net/man/direnv.toml.1.html#codeloaddotenvcode) as covered [here](https://dev.to/charlesloder/tidbit-get-direnv-to-use-env-5fkn).

 Load the sample flight data using [`tsx`](https://www.npmjs.com/package/tsx) or [`ts-node`](https://www.npmjs.com/package/ts-node):